Sexting: get your facts straight

 - to distribute or show such indecent photographs or pseudo-photographs

-- to have in his possession such indecent photographs or pseudo-photographs with a view to their being distributed or shown by himself or others.
+- to have in their possession such indecent photographs or pseudo-photographs with a view to their being distributed or shown by themselves or others.

 If a pupil sends an indecent image or video of themselves and posts it on social media and they are under 18, it could count as distributing an indecent image of a child and could result in police action.